COMPLIANCE

 Business Associate Agreements for Georgia-Based Cloud Providers

 Healthcare organizations evaluating AI vendors must execute Business Associate Agreements (BAAs) before any protected health information (PHI) is processed.
+HHS cloud computing guidance is explicit that any cloud or SaaS vendor that creates, receives, maintains, or transmits ePHI is a business associate, so the BAA must be in place before that vendor handles patient data.
 For Georgia practices, there are both practical and legal considerations around vendor selection and BAA terms.

 Georgia-Based Infrastructure Options